Information about Couples Therapy

 What is your theoretical orientation and approach in working with couples?

 Throughout this process, I strive to create a safe and empathic environment in which both partners feel heard and comfortable sharing their experiences.
-I avoid taking “sides” and hold positive regard for each parter, no matter how each partner is presenting in the session.
-Couples issues are often conceptualized as a “cycle” that both partners are contributing to and rarely the sole responsibility or fault of one person.
+I avoid taking “sides” and hold positive regard for each partner, no matter how each partner is presenting in the session.
+Couples issues are often conceptualized as a “cycle” that both partners are contributing to and are rarely the sole responsibility or fault of one person.
 I strive to ensure each partner has an equal opportunity to voice concerns, feelings, and thoughts throughout the process.
 I am highly active and will help interrupt the negative communication cycles that keep couples stuck.

-My clients often describe me as intellectually sharp, assertive, caring, playful and humorous (when appropriate), and committed.
-I often spend some time doing additional research and reflection after sessions in order to ensure I am as effective as possible in helping create change.
+My clients often describe me as intellectually sharp, assertive, caring, humorous (when appropriate), and committed.
+I often spend some time doing additional research, consultation, and reflection after sessions in order to ensure I am as effective as possible in helping create change.
+Given I exclusively work with couples and have seen 400+ couples over the course of my training and career (I’m not exaggerating…I saw my first couple at the age of 23 in my first year of grad school), I feel very confident and skilled working with the most challenging problems couples bring to me.

 Most couples seek therapy due to an escalation of issues that can no longer be ignored.
 Though it is recommended couples seek therapy long before they reach a point of acute distress, many couples simply do not have the time or resources to invest in preventative services nor are they often aware, in the early periods of difficulty, that problems can escalate beyond what they can resolve on their own.
+A large portion of couples seek therapy due to communication cycles that they seek stuck in and that create more harm.
+Under the umbrella of “communication issues” and “poor conflict management” are a wide range of ineffective patterns that include some of following:

 The inability slow down, take in, or validate another’s experience and feelings when one disagrees with a partner’s version of events or feels defensive